Here are 10 things salespeople must do to deliver an exceptional buying experience.

 Sales teams are becoming increasingly specialized, which requires improved collaboration.
 If one person reaches out to a lead, a second guides the lead through the funnel and a third person closes the deal, their efforts need to be carefully coordinated.

 Get on the same page by having everyone in the process share notes, transcripts and ideas.
-If you don't have the budget for a customer relationship management system, track interactions via a spreadsheet.
+If you don't have the budget for a customer relationship management system, track interactions on a spreadsheet.
 If feasible, record your calls so salespeople further down the funnel can listen in.
-Ideally, the next salesperson will pick up where the one before left off.
+Ideally, the next salesperson will pick up where the previous one left off.

 Editor's note: Looking for the right CRM software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.